MLA Format FAQs

 Eliza

-Stephen February 17, 2012 at 9:03 am
+• Stephen February 17, 2012, 9:03 am

 Hello Eliza,

-For MLA citations, please visit here http://mlaformat.org/mla-citations/
+For MLA citations, please visit here https://mlaformat.org/mla-citations/

 Works Cited Examples: